Justink-08/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that display hello-world
+ a script to print the content of etc/passwd